On the Jewish Question

 "On the Jewish Question" is a response by Karl Marx to then-current debates over the Jewish question.
 Marx's father had converted to Lutheran Christianity, and his wife and children were baptized in 1825 and 1824, respectively.
 Marx wrote the piece in 1843, and it was first published in Paris in 1844 under the German title "Zur Judenfrage" in the Deutsch–Französische Jahrbücher.

 The essay criticizes two studies by Marx's fellow Young Hegelian, Bruno Bauer, on the attempt by Jews to achieve political emancipation in Prussia.
 Bauer argued that Jews could achieve political emancipation only by relinquishing their particular religious consciousness since political emancipation requires a secular state; Bauer assumes that there is not any "space" remaining for social identities such as religion.
 According to Bauer, such religious demands are incompatible with the idea of the "Rights of Man".
 True political emancipation, for Bauer, requires the abolition of religion.

 Marx uses Bauer's essay as an opportunity for presenting his own analysis of liberal rights, arguing that Bauer is mistaken in his assumption that in a "secular state", religion will no longer play a prominent role in social life.
 Marx gives the pervasiveness of religion in the United States as an example, which, unlike Prussia, had no state religion.
 In Marx's analysis, the "secular state" is not opposed to religion, but rather actually presupposes it.
 The removal of religious or property qualifications for citizens does not mean the abolition of religion or property, but only introduces a way of regarding individuals in abstraction from them.

 Marx then moves beyond the question of religious freedom to his real concern with Bauer's analysis of "political emancipation".
 Marx concludes that while individuals can be "spiritually" and "politically" free in a secular state, they can still be bound to material constraints on freedom by economic inequality, an assumption that would later form the basis of his critiques of capitalism.

 The essay and Marx's alleged history of antisemitic behavior has led to criticism of Marx as well as Marxism.
-However, many Marxists or otherwise scholars interested in Marxism, disagree that the essay or his letters are antisemitic.
+However, many Marxists, and scholars otherwise interested in Marxism, disagree that the essay or his letters are antisemitic.